Winawer/MCBWorkshop2015-Answers/Install/INSTALL.md

 For the workshop you will require a laptop computer that you have administrator access to (i.e. you have the administartor password) in order to install software.

+**Important:**  The software for each section must be installed and running properly on your computer *before* the workshop begins.  **We strongly recommend that you attempt to install the software well before the workshop begins.
+Do not leave it until the weekend or morning before to try installing and running the software.** With the number of people attending, we simply will not have time to sort out your installation problems after the workshop has started.  **If you do not have the required software installed and running, you will be left behind.**

+If you have trouble setting up the required software, we will be holding technical support office hours in the days before the workshop to assist you in person; watch your email for more information.

 ### Section 1: Unix and Git

 For this section you will require a working Unix-style command line and git installation.